qua-platform/quam-builder/README.md

 ## Usage Examples

-Examples for typical wiring configurations can be found in the [qua-platform/qua-libs](https://github.com/qua-platform/qua-libs) GitHub repository in the folder `qualibration_graphs/superconducting/quam_config/wiring_examples`.
+Examples for typical wiring configurations can be found in the [qua-platform/qua-libs](https://github.com/qua-platform/qua-libs) GitHub repository in the folder `qualibration_graphs/superconducting/quam_config/wiring_examples` or `qualibration_graphs/nv_center/quam_config/wiring_examples`.

 The `wiring_examples` directory provides practical scripts demonstrating how to use `build_quam` and `build_quam_wiring` for different hardware configurations: